Detection of avoided crossings by fidelity: Application to complex systems

-A clear advantage of the fidelity change compared to spectral statistics is that it can be applied \emph{locally} in the spectrum.
-This means that, if one is interested only in local spectral properties of a system, it is sufficient to follow a small number of levels to characterize the system's behavior.
-On the other hand, it means if we follow all energy levels over a certain parameter range, we can resolve remarkable details in the full spectrum.
-This can be done easily by using the fidelity change in order to detect and characterize ACs.
+By using the fidelity change in order to detect and characterize ACs, we can resolve further remarkable details in the full spectrum.
 With this method we are, e.g., able to detect a small number of regular states~\cite{soliton} traversing the chaotic sea of energy levels in the chaotic regime of the tilted Bose--Hubbard model.
 In this case the distribution of widths of ACs is a mixture of regular and quantum chaotic distributions:

 with a chaotic part of weight $0\leq\gamma\leq1$~\cite{burgdoerfer}.
 A finite regular component makes itself visible as a strong enhancement of $P(c)$ close to zero, c.f., the inset of Fig.~\ref{fig:BH}.